Instant Delivery

 • Grandchildren

-Other family members, such as aunts, uncles, nieces, nephews, and in-laws, may also be considered immediate family by employers when determining eligibility for bereavement leave.
+Employers may also consider other family members, such as aunts, uncles, nieces, nephews, in-laws, and immediate family, when determining eligibility for bereavement leave.

 It’s crucial to confirm the exact definition of immediate family used by your employer or HR before applying for bereavement leave.